vellfr00/spring-uncaught-guard/README.md

 ## 🪵 Logging Strategies

-You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class and implementing the abstract `log` method.
-This method receives an `UncaughtGuardException` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.
+You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class, implementing the abstract `log` method and annotate the your new implementation class as `@Component`.
+The log method receives an `UncaughtGuardException` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.

 ### 🏗️ Built-in Logging Strategies

 Here are listed the provided logging strategies:

-- 🖥️ **UncaughtGuardSystemErrLoggingStrategy**: Logs uncaught exceptions to `System.err`.
+- 📦 **UncaughtGuardSystemErrLoggingStrategy**: Logs uncaught exceptions to `System.err`, this is the default logging strategy and used as a fallback if no other logging strategy is provided and if they all fail.
+- 📦 **UncaughtGuardJavaLoggerLoggingStrategy**: Logs uncaught exceptions using Java's built-in `java.util.logging.Logger`.
+- 📦 **UncaughtGuardSlf4jLoggingStrategy**: Logs uncaught exceptions using SLF4J, provided in `spring-uncaught-guard-slf4j-strategy` and requires SLF4J as a dependency.